Design Thinking & Innovation in Collaboration with the Design Museum

 How will I learn?

-- two three-hour workshops
+- team creative workshops

 Anyone interested in transforming their organisation through the application of design thinking for innovation, including: